Teach/Volunteer at MCA

 - Supervise recess, evening study, and periodic weekend field trips.

 - Stipend of $400 a month ($500 a month for second year teaching fellows)

 - Full health and dental insurance (through AmeriCorps)

 - Professional development in collaboration with area colleges and universities

 - Use of school-owned vehicle with valid driver’s license

 Please send a resume and cover letter to : email@example.com.
 Should we feel you are a strong candidate for the Program, we will be in touch to request additional information, including: a completed Teaching Fellow Application, an official undergraduate transcript, and one letter of recommendation.
 Once we receive this information, candidates will be brought in for a day to visit classes and meet with administrators, teachers, and students.
 This visit will be an overnight visit to give candidates an idea of what it is like to live and work at MCA.
-We have a rolling deadline and will continue to accept resumes until all positions are filled.
+All Teaching Fellows positions have been filled.
+The application cycle for the 2014-2015 school year will begin in January.

 Teaching experience is not necessary, but applicants must have enthusiasm for MCAEC’s mission and a willingness to serve.